akkadotnet/akka.net/docs/articles/streams/modularitycomposition.md

 title: Modularity, Composition and Hierarchy
 ---

+# Modularity, Composition and Hierarchy

 Akka Streams provide a uniform model of stream processing graphs, which allows flexible composition of reusable components.
 In this chapter we show how these look like from the conceptual and API perspective, demonstrating the modularity aspects of the library.

-# Basics of composition and modularity
+## Basics of composition and modularity

 Every processing stage used in Akka Streams can be imagined as a "box" with input and output ports where elements to be processed arrive and leave the stage.
 In this view, a `Source` is nothing else than a "box" with a single output port, or, a `BidiFlow` is a "box" with exactly two input and two output ports.
 In the figure below we illustrate the most common used stages viewed as "boxes".